AtlasGPT Brain

 Product Aware

-Knows AtlasGPT but hasn't subscribed yet.
+Knows AtlasGPT but hasn't downloaded yet.

 Most Aware

-Ready to buy, just needs the offer.
+Ready to try, just needs the CTA.

 02